-- 15.7.3 The above mentioned public and semi-public activities shall be subject to the following additional conditions in addition to general conditions prescribed in preceding paras: - i.
+- 15.7.3 [The above mentioned public and semi-public activities shall be subject to the following overriding conditions on the general conditions prescribed in preceding paras:] - i.
 Subject to the specific conditions mentioned in succeeding paras, the minimum size\\ of the plot on which these activities shall be permissible, on streets of prescribed minimum ROW, shall be 200 sqm in regular plotted development, 75 sqm in rehabilitation colonies, regularized -unauthorized colonies, resettlement colonies, Walled City, Special Area & urban villages subject to the following specific conditions. - ii.
-Banks shall be permissible on maximum 2/3rd of FAR subject to 600 sqm, while guesthouse and nursing homes will be permissible up to 3/4th of the floor area. - iii.
-Nursing Homes, dispensaries, clinics and pathology labs shall be permissible: on minimum plot size of 100 sqm in regular plotted development on 13.5 m ROW in C&D colonies and 9 m ROW in E, F& G colonies.
+4[Banks shall be permissible on maximum 2/3rd of FAR subject to 600 sqm while guest house, nursing homes, Wellness Centres including Day Spas / Weight Loss Centres / Ayurvedic Centres offering Ayurvedic treatment/salons offering fitness & aesthetic medical services will be permissible upto 3/4th of the floor area.] - iii.
+Nursing Homes, dispensaries, clinics, [Wellness Centres including Day Spas / Weight Loss Centers / Ayurvedic Centres offering Ayurvedic treatment / Salons offering fitness & aesthetic medical services] and pathology labs shall be permissible: on minimum plot size of 100 sqm in regular plotted development on 13.5 m ROW in C & D colonies and 9 m ROW in E, F & G colonies.
 However, the minimum plot size shall be 50 sqm for clinics, dispensaries and pathology labs running in these colonies and also in E, F and G category colonies.
 In Walled City, Walled city extension, villages and unauthorized-regularized colonies, conditions of plot size and minimum ROW shall not be applicable. - iv.
-Nursing Homes operating in plots abutting Master Plan roads and Zonal Plan roads shall be permissible up to 100% of built up area and the limit on the size of the plot would not apply. - v.
-Guest Houses operating in plots abutting streets of prescribed minimum ROW in Special Area and in plots abutting Master plan roads and zonal plan roads shall be permissible up to 100% of built up area and the limits on the size of the plot shall not apply.
-Provided that except in LBZ and Civil Line Bungalow Zone, Guest houses that were operating validly under provisions of MPD, prior to 7.9.2006 would continue to the extent as was permissible at that time. - vi.
-Pre-primary school and fitness center (other than those on plots abutting commercial streets) shall be restricted only to the ground floor up to the permissible ground coverage. - vii.
-Coaching centres and tuition centres referred to in para 15.7.1 (f) shall be permissible in up to 2/3 rd of the maximum permissible FAR in plots of less than 250 sqm.
-There shall be no restriction as to minimum size of plot.
-Other existing coaching/ tuition centers may be allowed to continue till end of May 2008 and shift to conforming locations by then. - viii.
-The above mentioned activities shall also be subject to any other specific terms and conditions, as may be prescribed in the relevant statutes/ acts applicable to them.
+Nursing Homes, [Wellness Centres including Day Spas / Weight Loss Centres / Ayurvedic Centres offering Ayurvedic treatment / Salons offering fitness & aesthetic medical services] operating in plots abutting Master Plan roads and Zonal Plan roads shall be permissible up to 100% of built up area and the limit on the size of the plot would not apply.